kiangkiangkiang/Django-Stocks-Information-System/README.md

 After doing so, the stocks information system will come into the view.
 The system is to collect Taiwan stocks, and using the chart to visualize.

+Note : the crawl tools for chrome, which could be found at \ithmoe\chromedriver.exe, is the version 96.
+Users have to update the version whenever the chrome becomes the latest.